-In this report we build on our earlier result and develop a Semantic Unit for modeling languages that use timed automata semantics.
+In this paper we build on our earlier result and develop a Semantic Unit for modeling languages that use timed automata semantics.
 Timed Automata Modeling Languages are widely used for modeling and analysis of real-time and embedded systems.
 Therefore, we believe that the work can contribute to the establishment of precise semantics for UML-TPC.
 The proposed Timed Automata Semantic Unit (TASU) is priority-oriented.
-Both an abstract mathematical definition and formal specification of TASU using the

-Abstract State Machine Language (AsmL) [17] are presented in this paper.
+Both an abstract mathematical definition and formal specification of TASU using the Abstract State Machine Language (AsmL) [17] are presented in this paper.
 We also show examples for the semantic anchoring process by presenting anchoring rules for the UPPAAL [21] and IF [22] languages.

-This report consists of the following sections: Section 2 introduces the concepts of semantic units and semantic anchoring.
+The organization of this paper proceeds as follows: Section 2 introduces the concepts of semantic units and semantic anchoring.
 We specify TASU in Section 3.
 The semantic anchoring rules from the UPPAAL and IF languages to TASU are illustrated in Section 4.
 Section 5 is our conclusion and future work.
-An Appendix introduces the metamodeling concepts used in GME, which are employed in the TASU metamodels.